Griffiss International Airport: Civilian airport, 1995-present

 Griffiss AFB was selected for realignment by the Base Realignment and Closure Commission in 1993.
 It was closed in September 1995.
 The base closure on 30 September 1995 meant that 5,000 jobs or 30 percent of the city's economic base were lost.
 The population decreased by almost 10,000, from 44,350 in 1990 to 34,950 in 2000.
 The Air Force Research Laboratory had not been closed, and became core of the redevelopment plan, of making it part of a corporate business and to build a technology park around it.
 In 2004, a new $24 million facility opened.

 The former base complex is now home to the Griffiss Business and Technology Park.
 Post-closure, two Air Force activities remained: the Rome Research Site of the Air Force Research Laboratory, and the Eastern Air Defense Sector (EADS) of the North American Aerospace Defense Command (NORAD) as operated by the New York Air National Guard from a small complex of buildings in the Technology Park.

 Griffiss was the site of the Woodstock '99 music festival in late July 1999.
 Notorious for overpricing, triple-digit heat, aggressive music, and lack of water, it descended into chaotic destruction and blazes with riot police deployed and making mass arrests, although base assets were unscathed.

 In December 2013, Griffiss International Airport was selected as a test site by the Federal Aviation Administration (FAA) to "aid in researching the complexities of integrating Unmanned Aircraft Systems into the congested, northeast airspace."
 Students from the Rochester Institute of Technology will work with Griffiss to test drones at the airport.

 With the construction of a new terminal building in 2015, public officials hoped to secure additional investment in the facility to attract passenger airlines.
-The new terminal building also allows for international flights to the airport, as it was constructed to accommodate a US Customs Service-regulation facility for potential international passengers.
+The new terminal building also allows for international flights to the airport, as it was constructed to accommodate a US Customs and Border Protection-regulation facility for potential international passengers.